samukbg/PuzzleCaptchaPCL/README.md

-# PuzzleSwipeCaptchaPCL
+## PuzzleCaptchaPCL
-Puzzle swipe captcha plugin for Xamarin and Xamarin Forms
+Simple cross-platform plugin for creating a draggable Puzzle Captcha plugin for Xamarin and Xamarin Forms